swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-4-reproduce-the-experiment-with-dvc/index.md

   python src/featurization.py data/prepared data/features
 ```

+The values of the parameters `featurize.max_features` and `featurize.ngrams` are referenced in the `params.yaml` file.

+This stage has the `src/featurization.py` file and `data/prepared` directory as dependencies.
+If any of these files change, DVC will run the command
+`python src/featurization.py data/prepared data/features`
+when using `dvc repro`.

+The outputs of this command are stored in the `data/features/test.pkl` and
+`data/features/train.pkl` files.

 Explore the `dvc.yaml` file to understand how the pipeline is updated.

-This command adds a new stage called _featurize_ that has the `src/featurization.py` and `data/prepared` files as a dependency.

-If any of these files change, DVC will run the command `python src/featurization.py data/prepared data/features` when using `dvc repro`.

-The outputs of this command are `data/features/test.pkl` and `data/features/train.pkl` files.

-{% callout type="note" %}
-The parameters `featurize.max_features` and `featurize.ngrams` will be discussed later.
-{% /callout %}

 #### `train` stage

-Store the command to train the model in DVC.
+Run the following command to create a new stage called _train_ that trains the model.

 ```sh
 dvc stage add -n train \